north-numerical-computing/MATLAB-tensor-core/README.md

    0.901759386062622   1.838499188423157   1.608222723007202   1.265371918678284
   ```

-The following example uses an 8-bit floating-point format as an input format in the B200 tensor core model.
+The following example uses an 8-bit floating-point format as the input format in the B200 tensor core model.

 ```
 >> inopts.format = 'fp8-e4m3';